sandervandorsten/azure-iothub-demo/README.md

 - Raspberry Pi:
     - stream temperature data from device to the cloud.
     - listen to signal that triggers fan activation from the cloud.
-- 'Arbitrary cloud Services':
+- 'arbitrary-cloud-services':
     - data should be stored somewhere
     - Once a certain temperature threshold has been exceded, a message should be returned to the Raspberry Pi to trigger the fan.

 ### Infrastructure
-I ended up using the following azure Infrastructure in Azure:
+I ended up using the following Infrastructure:
 - **Raspberry Pi** to connect sensor and fan to.
-This project also includes a simulated Raspberry Pi device that you can run on your computer.
+This project also includes a simulated Raspberry Pi device that you can run on your computer to speed up development.
 - **Azure IoT Hub**.
 Allows you to securely connect IoT devices to Azure cloud, from which you can further route messages to different services.
 - **Stream Analytics**.
 Performs streaming data analysis on your IoT input data and forwards the data to specified services.
 - **Blob Storage**.
-Stores the Data for later inspection.
+Cold storage for the data.
 - **Service Bus Queue**.
 Queue used as input/trigger for Azure Functions.
 - **Functions**.
 Serverless function that is triggered by the aforementioned Service Bus Queue, and sends a message via IoT Hub to the Connected Raspberry Pi device.